mr-khabib/pmem_hook/README.md

 To check if it works:
 update testconfig.sh with TEST_LD_PRELOAD=<PathTo>/libhook.so and run tests

-buy the default logfile location: \#define HOOK_LOG_FILE "/tmp/hook.log"
+by default log file location: \#define HOOK_LOG_FILE "/tmp/hook.log"